JBtallgrass/datafun-06-eda/datafun-06-finding.md

 ## Introduction

 Hello!
-My name is [Your Name], and I'm passionate about data science and oenology—the science of wine and winemaking.
+My name is Jason Ballard, and I'm passionate about data science and oenology—the science of wine and winemaking.
 Today, I will be sharing insights from an exploratory data analysis of a dataset that includes physicochemical properties and quality ratings of red and white variants of the Portuguese "Vinho Verde" wine.
-Our goal is to uncover patterns and relationships that might influence wine quality.
+The project objective is to uncover patterns and relationships that might influence wine quality resulting in determining marketability.

 ## Dataset Overview